When Should You Be Concerned About Your Older Parents?

 You’re likely to engage in a number of conversations with your loved one about all sorts of things — current events, family updates, plans for the future, and more.
 Really listen during those conversations to hear what your loved one is and isn’t saying.
 If they’ve always been a news or political junkie, are they still keeping up?
 Do they talk with optimism about the future?
 Are they as engaged in the conversation as they used to be?
 Withdrawal from social interaction could be a sign of a number of things: trouble hearing, cognitive decline, depression, or other conditions.

-Keep in mind that not all forgetfulness in an older person is a sign of something more serious, like Alzheimer’s.
-It’s not uncommon to experience some memory loss as we grow older, but if it interferes with daily functioning it’s time to be concerned.
+Keep in mind that not all forgetfulness in an older person is a sign of something more serious, like Alzheimer’s disease.
+It’s not uncommon to experience some memory loss as we grow older, but if it interferes with daily functioning, it’s time to be concerned.
 Read more about how to distinguish normal memory loss from Alzheimer’s disease.

-Your can also find an opportunity to ask, “How are you really?”
-Too often we answer the question of “how are you doing” with a knee-jerk “fine.”
-The COVID-19 pandemic has worsened mental health for people of all ages, and it’s important to check in with each other about how things are truly going.
-Take advantage of a quiet moment to stop and encourage your loved one to share how things are going, and to listen without judgment.
+You can also find an opportunity to ask, “How are you really?”
+Too often, we answer the question, “How are you doing?” with a knee-jerk “I’m fine.”
+With the many challenges of recent years, mental health has become harder to manage for people of all ages.
+It’s important to check in with each other about how things are truly going.
+Take a quiet moment to stop and encourage your loved one to share how things are going, and listen without judgment.
 If you have concerns about how they’re doing, be transparent.
 Sharing your worries may open the door to an honest conversation about what’s going well and what could be better.

 What to do if you notice a change in your parent